Bloodyboneye/DotNetDataCollectorEx/LUA_API.md

 ### `GetTypeInfo(hType)`
 **Description**

-Returns a table that contains information about the type | Obsolete as it does the same as `GetTypeDefData(hType)`
+Returns a table that contains information about the type | Does the same as `GetTypeDefData(hType)`

 **Parameters:**
 - `hType` (number): The MethodTable/TypeHandle of the type